resource-watch/slate/source/includes/tutorial/webdev_mapbox_quickstart/_quickstart_webmap.md

 Once again reload the browser and see the tile layer now on the map.

 ![Image of the webpage, with the same left panel full of text, but now with a new layer on the map - the tree cover loss dataset.](images/tutorials/webdev_mapbox_quickstart/webmap-raster-tile-layer.png)

-At this point in the tutorial, progress on the requirements is remarkably complete:

-- item `(A)` is met with a large interactive map
-- metadata content for item `(B)` is being fetched and displayed on screen
-- raster tiles for `(C)` are being "extracted" from the metadata and displayed on the map
-- the drawing for item `(D)` is enabled and functioning
-- **almost all dynamic information in the webapp is declared in cooperation with the API in support of item `(E)`**

 ## Next Steps
 At this point the tutorial can be considered complete - the software specification is being met and hopefully enough of the concepts have been introduced to develop a general image of integrating API-retrieved information into a simple webapp.